Legacy-Edition-Minigames/Website/_posts/blog/2024-12-27-festiveevent.markdown

   We hope everyone involved has fun, see you there!

-  # The event starts at 12 AM CST
+  # The event has ended.

-  (The event may start later than expected depending on conditions)
 markdown: true
 ---